 This course provides students with a review and elaboration of some of the key philosophical, ontological and epistemological issues that underlie thinking about communication research and research practices.
 Differing methodologies are examined in the context of the applications of these methods to communication research.
-Emphasis is given to the application of specific research techniques and critiques of underlying theoretical assumptions as well as ethical considerations for research.
+Emphasis is given to the application of specific research techniques and critiques of underlying theoretical assumptions.

 1. The ability to select and administer appropriate methods for collecting and analysing production material and research data;

-2. The application of research methods related to the disciplinary areas of design, communication, and information technology;
+2. The application of research methods related to the disciplinary areas of communication and media;

 3. A development of critical and analytical skills;

 4. Skills in critiquing and appraising relevant literature.

 - A review and elaboration of some of the key philosophical, ontological and epistemological issues that underlie thinking about communication research and research practices.

 - An examination of differing research methodologies and techniques.

 - An examination of the application of research methods to the disciplinary areas of communication.